- GOLD IRA

 N.B.: Whether you decide to invest or not, if it is important to speak to your financial advisor and do your own due diligence about this new asset class.
 Again, digital currencies in an IRA are a highly speculative type of investment.
 Do NOT invest any sum of money that you couldn't afford to lose.

 The table above is intended to assist you in comparing the reviews and ratings for the best Bitcoin and Ethereum IRA companies.
 When choosing a firm, it is sensible to consider the following three characteristics which we've outlined in our Bitcoin IRA reviews below:

 It's better to go with a firm that boasts as many positive reviews from its customers as possible.
 Trusted review authorities such as the BBB Better Business Bureau, BCA Business Consumer Alliance, and Trustlink are most important.
 It is also good to consider whatever feedback is available from reputable websites including Yelp, Complaint Board, and YP.
 This will speak volumes about the customer service and level of quality of these firms.

 The #1 risk when it comes to investing in an intangible digital asset like Bitcoin is the threat of hackers, fraud, and theft.
 Ask your provider how they plan to mitigate hacking and malware risks.
 Do they print your private key using an offline machine?
 Do they use cold storage vaults to protect their customers' keys?
 Do they use the multi-sig security protocol?
-Ask them for all the ways they are protecting their clients' assets and see if they have all their bases covered.
+Ask them about all the ways they are protecting their clients' assets and see if they have all their bases covered.